Name: THE MATHEMATICS OF FINANCIAL OPERATIONS

 Assessment activities (final assessment system)

-In the final evaluation system (SEF) students will take a written exam (2 hours of duration) (for those who have to examine 100% of the subject).
+In the final evaluation system (SEF) students will take a written exam.
 The exam will be structured in the same parts that in the SEC:

 - the 1st part (units 1-5) corresponding to the 1st part.
 30% of the final grade.